atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 ![GE](/images/GE.png "GE")

 ---
 GE was a conglomerate for most of its existence.
 GE was a brand.
 The company had its roots in personalities like Edison (mostly for the sake of name) and Morgan (of JPMorgan).
-It made [great appliances](https://www.reddit.com/r/BuyItForLife/search/?q=ge&sort=top) from alarm clocks, fans to jet engines and turbines.
+It made great products from [appliances like alarm clocks, fans](https://www.reddit.com/r/BuyItForLife/search/?q=ge&sort=top) to jet engines and turbines.
 It was in healthcare, insurance, medical systems (C arm was produced in India if I remember correctly).
 It owned NBC, and produced Friends, and Seinfeld.
 It spanned across generations and geographies.
-If I am not wrong at one point it was the largest software exporter from India.
+If I am not wrong, at one point it was the largest software exporter from India.

 While GE was best at engineering, in the corporate world it was popular for management, numbers, dividends, six-sigma, etc. Jack Welch was a big factor in this.
 The GE brand, logo, the GE way, management/ executive programs, culture had acquired an aura of mythical sort and proportion.

 ---
 The book talks about GE's fall from grace.
 In short, it did not face innovators dilemma- Sony Walkman vs iPod type (maybe renewable energy challenged its oil, power business.)
 Its business did not get cannibalized.
 In plain words the businesses were mismanaged.
-The practices which GE followed (particularly accounting practices) were 'success theatre'.
+The practices which GE followed (particularly accounting practices), while not outright fraudulent, were 'success theatre'.
 They manipulated numbers so that the quarterly results looked good (and had culture and practices which allowed that).

 The book does not place a lot of direct blame on Welch but, of course, he's responsible for some of the mess.
 It just happened to surface after he stepped down.